frankshearar/Home/[Spec]-Package-download-API.md

 * If No NuGet.Config passed and Root path is not null, it will load every Nuget.Config from Root Path to Driver root and also load NuGet.Config from Appdata and ProgramData.

 2. **How to consume this API?**
-* Reference NuGet.Commands or NuGet.Commands.Xplat package in their project.
+* Reference NuGet.Commands or a new package which contains this API in their project.
 * NuGet provides a msbuild task to call this API. (need a msbuild task spec for this)

+3. **Does this API ignore failed source?**

+   Yes, this API ignore failed source by default. we might add parameter to override this behavior in the future.

 ### Open Questions:

 1. Does NuGet need to support downloading multiple packages in one call?
 2. Does NuGet need to provide a way to find all dependency packages after the top package downloaded?
+3. Do we need a new project for this API?
+4. what's the return type (string / Boolean / result type)?
+5. Does this API accept VersionRange Type?
+6. Should we put this API in a new dll?